rAlvaPrincipe/music-rag/README.md

 - **`--text_sim`** (required):
   Select the similarity metric for text-based search:
-  - `bm25`: Use BM25 similarity.
+  - `bm25`: Use BM25.
-  - `tfidf`: Use a custom TF-IDF similarity with a scripted implementation.
+  - `tfidf`: Use a custom TF-IDF with a scripted implementation.

 - **`--name_prefix`** (required):
   Specify a prefix for the Elasticsearch index name.